-DePauw has formal agreements with two engineering schools-Columbia University and Washington University (St. Louis).
-These agreements enable students to earn both the B.A. from DePauw and the B.S. in engineering after a five-year course of study.
+DePauw has formal agreements with three engineering schools - Case Western Reserve University, Columbia University and Washington University (St. Louis).
+These agreements enable students to earn both the B.A. from DePauw and the B.S. in Engineering after completing their course of study at both schools.
 Normally, this includes three years at DePauw and two years at the engineering school.
 However, due to the intensive character of engineering education, some students in some fields may require two and one-half to three years beyond the DePauw phase.